-AEPs residential ‘Price to Compare’ for the generation supply portion of your bill for the period of April 1,2020 to May 31, 2020 is $.0527/kWh.
+AEPs residential ‘Price to Compare’ for the generation supply portion of your bill for the period of January 1, 2021 to March 31, 2021 is $.0488/kWh.
 This is the rate you will pay for electric generation if you do not switch to an alternative supplier.
 Refer to your most recent AEP utility bill to confirm your price to compare when shopping for an electricity supplier.

 Best AEP Ohio Certified Retail Electric Supplier Rates